Name Type Data

 0 destination_url string https://clearcoin.co

 1 max_cpc uint256 40000000000

 2 max_daily_spend uint256 1000000000000

 4 categories uint256 5

 This is the first iteration of the ad server and ad smart contract functionality.
 There is a pending feature to allow payments to be released to the publisher periodically or when the line item runs out of budget.
 The ad smart contract function is one use case where using blockchain can redefine how an industry has usually worked.
 Typical ad contracts in the media buying world may delay payments to publishers for 60 to 90 days.

-While we continue to perfect the smart contract ad server model, we are in active discussions with demand side and supply side partners to create a more active ecosystem of use of the XCLR token.
-With the right demand side and supply side flow, we believe we can create a flowing ecosystem of activity for the XCLR token.
-As we work to create and grow this ecosystem, we will announce new updates in the near future.
+While we continue to perfect the smart contract ad server model, we are in active discussions with demand side and supply side partners to create a more active network for the XCLR token.
+With the right demand side and supply side flow, we believe there will be more activity for the XCLR token.
+As we work to create and grow this network, we will announce new updates in the near future.

 If you encounter any issues with the platform or smart contract system please email email@example.com